Alexandria, Virginia: Parks and recreation

-The city is home to Cameron Run Regional Park which includes a water park with a wave pool and water slides, as well as a miniature golf course and batting cages.
-A portion of the Mount Vernon Trail, a popular bike and jogging path, runs through Old Town near the Potomac River on its way from the Mount Vernon Estate to Roosevelt Island in Washington, DC.
-There is also a largely unbroken line of parks stretching along the Alexandria waterfront from end to end.
+The city is home to Cameron Run Regional Park, operated by NOVA Parks, which includes a water park, a miniature golf course, and batting cages.
+NOVA Parks also operates the Winkler Botanical Preserve in the city's West End.
+A portion of the Mount Vernon Trail, a popular bike and jogging path, runs through Old Town near the Potomac River on its way from the Mount Vernon Estate to Roosevelt Island in Washington, D.C.
+There is also a largely unbroken line of parks stretching along the Alexandria waterfront.

 Government

-As an independent city of Virginia (as opposed to an incorporated town within a county), Alexandria derives its governing authority from the Virginia General Assembly.
+As an independent city of Virginia (as opposed to an incorporated town within a county), Alexandria derives its governing authority from the Virginia General Assembly using the Dillon Rule.
 In order to revise the power and structure of the city government, the city must request the General Assembly to amend the charter.
-This is called Dillon Rule.
 The present charter was granted in 1950 and it has been amended in 1968, 1971, 1976, and 1982.

 Alexandria adopted a council-manager form of government by way of referendum in 1921.
 This type of government empowers the elected City Council to pass legislation and appoint the City Manager.
 The City Manager is responsible for overseeing the city's administration.

 The Mayor, who is chosen on a separate ballot, presides over meetings of the Council and serves as the ceremonial head of government.
 The Mayor does not have the power to veto Council action.
 Council members traditionally choose the person receiving the most votes in the election to serve as Vice Mayor.
 In the absence or disability of the Mayor, the Vice Mayor performs the mayoral duties.

-In 2008, the City of Alexandria had 78 standing local boards, commissions, and committees to advise the City Council on major issues affecting the community.
-All members are appointed by the City Council.
+In 2024, the city has 55 boards and commissions to advise the City Council on major issues affecting the community.
+The majority of members are appointed by the City Council.
 In addition, Alexandria City Public Schools has a school board with nine members.
 Three are elected from each of the city's three school board districts.

+Alexandria has a circuit court and a general district court.
+The city also has a juvenile and domestic relations district court.
+All of these courts are located in the Alexandria Courthouse at 520 King Street.
+The city is also the site of the Alexandria Division of the United States District Court for the Eastern District of Virginia.

-Alexandria is part of Virginia's 8th congressional district, represented by Democrat and Alexandria resident Don Beyer, elected in 2014.
+In the Virginia General Assembly, Alexandria is represented in the House of Delegates as part of the 3rd district, 4th district, and 5th district.
+In the Virginia Senate, the city is represented as part of the 39th district.
+At the federal level, Alexandria is part of Virginia's 8th congressional district, represented by Democrat and Alexandria resident Don Beyer, elected in 2014.
 The state's senior member of the United States Senate is Democrat Mark Warner, first elected in 2008.
 The state's junior member of the United States Senate is Democrat Tim Kaine, first elected in 2012.